hashicorp/setup-terraform/README.md

 The action supports the following inputs:

 - `cli_config_credentials_hostname` - (optional) The hostname of a Terraform Cloud/Enterprise instance to
    place within the credentials block of the Terraform CLI configuration file.
 Defaults to `app.terraform.io`.
 - `cli_config_credentials_token` - (optional) The API token for a Terraform Cloud/Enterprise instance to
    place within the credentials block of the Terraform CLI configuration file.
 - `terraform_version` - (optional) The version of Terraform CLI to install.
 Instead of a full version string, you can also specify a constraint string (see [Semver Ranges](https://www.npmjs.com/package/semver#ranges) for available range specifications).
 Examples are: `<1.2.0`, `~1.1.0`, `1.1.7` (all three installing the latest available `1.1` version).
 Prerelease versions can be specified and a range will stay within the given tag such as `beta` or `rc`.
 If no version is given, it will default to `latest`.
 - `terraform_wrapper` - (optional) Whether to install a wrapper to wrap subsequent calls of the `terraform` binary and expose its STDOUT, STDERR, and exit code as outputs named `stdout`, `stderr`, and `exitcode` respectively.
 Defaults to `true`.

 ## Outputs

 This action does not configure any outputs directly.
-However, when you set the `terraform_wrapper` input to `true`, the following outputs are available for subsequent steps that call the `terraform` binary.
+However, when you set the `terraform_wrapper` input to `true`, the following outputs are available for subsequent steps that call the `terraform` binary:

 - `stdout` - The STDOUT stream of the call to the `terraform` binary.
 - `stderr` - The STDERR stream of the call to the `terraform` binary.
 - `exitcode` - The exit code of the call to the `terraform` binary.

 ## License